Reach-Avoid Analysis for Polynomial Stochastic Differential Equations: Introduction

 In this paper we therefore investigate the $p$-reach-avoid problem for systems modeled by polynomial SDEs and the focus is on the computation of inner-approximations of the exact $p$-reach-avoid set over open time horizons.
 The $p$-reach-avoid set is the set of initial states guaranteeing with probability being larger than $p$ an eventual hit of a desirable target set while staying inside a designated safe set prior to hitting the target.
 The inner-approximation problem is reduced to a semi-definite programming problem in our approach.
 The construction of the semi-definite program originates from a value function whose strict $p$ super-level set equals the $p$-reach-avoid set.
 The particular value function is defined based on an appropriately stopped variant of the dynamical process under investigation, and is shown to be the unique twice continuously differentiable solution to an effectively constructed system of equations.
 Based on the obtained system of equations, we further construct a system of inequalities and encode them into semi-definite constraints using the sum of-squares decomposition for multivariate polynomials.
 This system of constraints finally results in a semi-definite program whose solution under-approximates the exact $p$-reach-avoid set.
 The performance of the proposed approach is illustrated by several examples.

 The main contributions of this work are summarized below. \begin{enumerate} \item An innovative system of equations is proposed for characterizing the exact $p$-reach-avoid set over open time horizons for systems modelled by SDEs.
 The system of equations plays a fundamental role in our methodology, since it explains the origins of the constructed convex program for inner-approximating the $p$-reach-avoid set.
-Compared with a classical result which encodes the probability of hitting the target set safely into a Dirichlet problem \cite{karatzas2012brownian}, the proposed equation relaxes certain assumptions on hitting time.
-For details, please refer to Remark \ref{classical_com}.
-Besides, the proposed equations can also be used to construct a set of constraints for addressing the classical safety verification problem of SDEs that can be solved with stochastic barrier certificate methods in \cite{PrajnaJP07}.
-Moreover, the set of constraints constructed by our method is more expressive than the one in \cite{PrajnaJP07}, as commented in Remark \ref{UN}. \item A novel convex programming based approach is proposed for inner-approximating the $p$-reach-avoid set over open time horizons, which solves the complicated non-convex reachability problem arising in dynamical systems and control theory by solving a single convex program. \item Our semi-definite program is implemented based on the sum-of-squares module of YALMIP \cite{lofberg2004} and the semi-definite programming solver Mosek \cite{mosek2015mosek}.
+Besides, the proposed system of equations can also be used to construct a set of constraints for addressing the classical safety verification problem of SDEs that can be solved with stochastic barrier certificate methods in \cite{PrajnaJP07}.
+However, these two methods are disparate, as commented in Remark \ref{UN}.
+In this article, we will not benchmark the performance of our method on the classical safety verification problem, since the focus of this work is on inner-approximating \emph{reach-avoid} sets.
+However, we theoretically compare the set of constraints constructed by our method and the one in \cite{PrajnaJP07}.
+It concludes that the set of constraints constructed by our method is more expressive than the one in \cite{PrajnaJP07}. \item A novel convex programming based approach is proposed for inner-approximating the $p$-reach-avoid set over open time horizons, which solves the complicated non-convex reachability problem arising in dynamical systems and control theory by solving a single semi-definite program.
+The semi-definite program is relatively simple and can be efficiently solved by many existing powerful algorithms and off-the-shelf software packages. \item Our semi-definite program is implemented based on the sum-of-squares module of YALMIP \cite{lofberg2004} and the semi-definite programming solver Mosek \cite{mosek2015mosek}.
 Several examples are presented to demonstrate theoretical and algorithmic developments of our method. \end{enumerate}